-CORAL GABLES, Florida — NCAA investigators are planning to interview Miami football player Dyron Dye next week to see if there are discrepancies between what he told them previously and what he wrote in an affidavit in support of a former Hurricanes assistant coach, a person with knowledge of the situation told The Associated Press.
+CORAL GABLES, Florida — Miami football player Dyron Dye met with the NCAA's enforcement office Tuesday to discuss what the association says are discrepancies between what he told them in previous interviews and what he wrote in an affidavit to support a former Hurricanes assistant coach implicated in the Nevin Shapiro scandal.

 The interview was Dye's third with NCAA investigators, and came about two weeks before its committee on infractions is set to convene and begin hearing the case against the Hurricanes.